Maxkoz777/quests-manager/README.md

 ## :game_die: Usage

-You can create task and pay money; or you can peek tasks and get money.
+You can create task and pay money; or you can pick, execute tasks and get money.

 ## :heavy_check_mark: Business Goals and Objectives

-Our primary goal is to create a mutually beneficial ecosystem where individuals can monetize their time and skills, while other people gain accomplish tasks efficiently.
+Our primary goal is to create a mutually beneficial ecosystem where individuals can monetize their time and skills, while other people accomplish tasks and save time.

 ## :fire: Features